-Figure 10: Effects of varying the number of buffers for MPI async on 512 cores

-(thus increasing the average iteration rate) we are able to progress faster towards convergence.
-For the N = 32 case, the iteration rate is 33% greater than N = 1, but only requires 2% extra iterations to converge.
+Figure 10: Effects of varying the number of buffers for MPI async on 512 cores carry out the halo swap once every N iterations.
+Figure 11 shows that as the period between halo swaps increases, the overall time to solution decreases to a minimum at N=32.
+This shows the result that by reducing the communication burden (thus increasing the average iteration rate) we are able to progress faster towards convergence.
+For the N=32 case, the iteration rate is 33% greater than N=1, but only requires 2% extra iterations to converge.
 Therefore we conclude that when designing an asynchronous algorithm, rather than setting out to allow frequent communication as cheaply as possible (e.g. by buffering large numbers of messages), we should first attempt to identify the optimal rate of communication, and only then consider reducing communication overhead using an asynchronous method.